 Installing the runner on the stairs

 You just want to make sure you stay nice and even (use your painter’s tape for guidance) and continue to pull the carpet nice and taut throughout the process.

 I used a plastic putty knife to push the runner up under the stair nosing as I was stapling.
-However, if I were to do it again, I would get one of these carpet tuckers because they’re sturdier!
+If I were to do it again, I would get one of these carpet tuckers because they’re sturdier!

 Where do I need to staple when installing a stair runner?